 The only exception for continuous enrollment/registration is for a student who has been granted an official leave of absence from the program.
 A student may request a leave of absence for any number of reasons.
 However, with the exception of a serious condition or situation, a student will not be granted more than four cumulative semesters of leave in accordance with the Graduate School policy.
 Because MSAT students must be enrolled in summer courses, the summer must be included in a leave of absence request if appropriate.
 Because of the "lock step" nature of the MSAT curriculum, a leave of absence means that the student must wait a year to return and resume courses.
 In most instances this means that a student requesting an initial leave of absence will need to request more than 1 semester of leave.
 A leave of absence does not extend the time allotted toward degree completion.

-Specific details can be found at: http://www.temple.edu/grad/forms/documents/Leave of Absence 15A.pdf
+Specific details can be found at: https://registrar.temple.edu/leave-of-absence

 GRADE APPEAL